arisalissandrakis/correlated-timelines/README.md

 This depository contains the datasets used for the user study presented in the submitted manucript `Investigating Collaboration Coupling Styles in Synchronous Asymmetric Interaction within the context of Collaborative Immersive Analytics` by Nico Reski, Aris Alissandrakis, and Andreas Kerren, as well as the R code used to generate them and examples of using the provided functions.

-The study required a multivariate spatio-temproal dataset that participants could collaborate on to complete analytics tasks.
+The study required a multivariate spatio-temproal dataset for participants to collaborate on and complete analytics tasks.
-We came up with the approach of generating correlated (according to a given model) timeline data as a flexible way to have tasks of comparable structure and complexity for when the participants needed to switch interfaces.
+We came up with the approach of generating correlated (according to a given model) timeline data as a flexible way to have task setups of comparable structure and complexity for when the participants needed to switch interfaces.
-Please see the article for more details on the study results and analysis.
+Please see the article for more details on the study purpose, results, and analysis.

 ## Datasets used

 The two datasets used in the study are provieded in the archive `datasets.zip`.

-The archive contains two directories, `fruits task` and `veggies task`, with the full dataset for each task.
+The archive contains two directories, `fruits task` and `veggies task`, with the full dataset for each task setup.
-For each task there were seven parameters: two for _climate_ (_sunlight_ and _humidity_) and five for _plants_ (either _Apples_, _Oranges_, _Bananas_, _Berries_, and _Grapes_ for the fruits task dataset, or _Tomatoes_, _Carrots_, _Potatoes_, _Cabbages_, and _Lettuces_ for the veggies task dataset).
+For each task setup there are seven parameters: two for _climate_ (_sunlight_ and _humidity_) and five for _plants_ (either _Apples_, _Oranges_, _Bananas_, _Berries_, and _Grapes_ for the fruits task dataset, or _Tomatoes_, _Carrots_, _Potatoes_, _Cabbages_, and _Lettuces_ for the veggies task dataset).
 Each of the two subdirectories contains 39 CSV files (named after European countries) that corresponded to spatial locations in our study.
 Each CSV has three columns: _dimension_ (parameter name), _time_, and _value_.